rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 (If you're already well-versed in Backbone, you can skip this - though your corrections would be valued!)

-Backbone is an excellent ~little library that includes Views, Models, Collections, and Routes.
-React replaces Backbone's Views, and let's save Routes for another day.
+[Backbone](http://backbonejs.org) is an excellent ~little library that includes Views, Models, Collections, and Routes.
 Models are simple places to store data and optionally sync them with the server using a typical REST API.
-Collections are just places to store a group of model instances.
+Collections are just places to store multiple model instances; think a SQL table.
+(React replaces Backbone's Views, and let's save Routes for another day.)

 Both Models and Collections emit helpful events.
 For example, a model emits `"change"` when it's been modified, a collection emits `"add"` when a new instance has been added, and they all emit `"request"` when you start to push a change to the server and `"sync"` once it's gone through.

-You get attributes with `my_instance.get('attribute')` and set with `my_instance.set({'attribute': 'value'})`.
-You add model instances to collection instances with: `my_list.add(my_model_instance)`.

 By including `model` and `url` attributes on a Collection, you get all the basic CRUD operations via a REST API for free, via `.save()`, `.fetch()`, and `.destroy()`.
 You can guess which does which.